KRUKMAN/fafiq-app/docs/schema.md

 create index activity_events_entity_idx on public.activity_events(org_id, entity_type, entity_id, created_at desc);
 ```

+Feed linkage (recommended):
+- Triggers/RPCs should populate `related.dog_id` (UUID string) for events relevant to a dog timeline.
+- For performance, an expression index on `related->>'dog_id'` can be added.

 Atomicity rule (MVP):
 - Do not rely on the client to do “write row then insert activity event” as two separate requests.
 - Require atomic write + audit event via Postgres triggers for simple CRUD and/or Supabase RPCs (stored procedures) for complex mutations (e.g., assign foster, stage transition).